Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 What Are the Best Alternatives to Sumatriptan?

-If Sumatriptan isn’t right for you, there are other effective migraine treatments available:
+If the drug isn’t right for you, there are other effective migraine treatments available within the triptan family:

-• Rizatriptan (Maxalt): This medicine helps relieve migraine headaches by affecting serotonin levels in the brain.
+• Rizatriptan (Maxalt): When comparing rizatriptan vs sumatriptan, this alternative also helps relieve migraine headaches by affecting serotonin levels in the brain.
 It comes as a generic or under the brand name Maxalt.
 Both work the same, Maxalt is just the branded version.

 • Zolmitriptan (Zomig): This works by narrowing blood vessels and reducing inflammation to ease migraine symptoms.
 Your body converts it into a more active form to boost its effect.
 It’s available as a generic or as the brand Zomig, both are just as effective.